-Save as disclosed above, no contract concerning the management and administration of the whole or any substantial part of the business of the Company was entered into or existed during the year.
+No contract concerning the management and administration of the whole or any substantial part of the business of the Company was entered into or existed during the year.

 PRE-EMPTIVE RIGHTS

 No provision has been made in the memorandum of association or articles of association of the Company or under the laws of Cayman Islands in respect of pre-emptive rights, as such, the Company shall offer pro rata new Shares (if any) to the existing Shareholders.